notthepoint/techblog/content/posts/floating-point-numbers.md

 ---
-title: "Floating Point Numbers"
+title: "What are Floating Point Numbers?"
 date: 2019-08-07T15:08:23+01:00
 draft: false
 ---

-# Floating point numbers

 Take a look at the following calculation, written in Ruby.